peterjmit/peterjmit.com/src/documents/blog/a-better-workflow-with-chef-and-vagrant.html.md

 > To add the "curl" package to "my-awesome-application" I can checkout
 > the "my-awesome-cookbook" and add a step to the "app server" recipe

-At the most simple level and if you are just getting started, most recipies will serve as wrappers around existing cookbooks setting defaults or creating options for software that tailored to your organisation or that are required by the frameworks that you are using.
+At the most simple level and if you are just getting started, most recipes will serve as wrappers around existing cookbooks setting defaults or creating options for software that tailored to your organisation or that are required by the frameworks that you are using.
 As your understanding and requirements increase